Tibetan macaque: Conservation

 This species is classified as Near Threatened by the IUCN and is listed on Appendix II of the CITES list.
 Its main threats are all human-related.
 Principally, they are sensitive to habitat destruction, as they are tied closely to the forest.
 They are occasionally poisoned by herbicides and pesticides while eating and may catch diseases transmitted from humans.
 Illegal poaching may occur, with the flesh and the fur of the macaque being used.

+Popular culture

+Xing Xing, a free-ranging, one-armed Tibetan macaque, has garnered considerable online fame for her visits to Yanghu Temple in Ninghai County, China, where she is cared for by an elder nun named Ye Liannu.